OBiLab/NGSEvolBio/01-Project-01.md

 > `--out`  *specifies the path and names (prefix) of the output files*

-This command line will create three output files:
+This command line will generate three output files:

 ```
 ls